Chicken Smoked on a Gas Grill

 Couple of tips about rotisserie grilling chickens.
 First, use bakers twine and tie the legs and wings in tight to the bodies or the appendages will cook fast and burn.
 Second, when doing three chickens, each one will require a rotisserie fork to keep it rotating along with the spit.
 And third, when doing three chickens, put the smallest bird in the middle.
 The other two will insulate the bird and slow down the cooking of it to help all three get done at the same time.

 The chickens below were rinsed, patted dry, put on the spit (with a rotisserie fork in each) tied off with cooking twine (very important step) and dusted with granulated garlic:

 The reason it is important to tie the birds off is to keep the wings and legs close to the bodies of the birds so they won’t burn.
-I stopped buying my cooking twine locally because it is so expensive for the most pitiful little rolls.
-I got mine on Amazon with a stainless holder that I can refill again and again for the cheap.
-If you just want the ball of cooking twine, they have that too.

 This grill has long front, middle and back burners that run the entire width of the grill.
 I only turned on the front and the back.
 You may need to adjust accordingly based on your burner configuration or if you are going indirect.